wandb/docs/docs/ref/python/data-types/table.md

 )
 ```

-Casts a column to a specific type
+Cast a column to a specific type.

 | Arguments | |